lukasfkt/next-saas-rbac/README.md

 - Build a clean monorepo architecture for a full-stack application
 - Implement fine-grained permissioning logic with **RBAC** and **ABAC**
 - Optimize build and dev time using TurboRepo
-- Adjust ESLint and Prettier settings to be compatible with **ESLint v9 Flat Config**

 ### Roles